robur-coop/unikernels/README.md

 The [`secondary`](secondary/) subdirectory contains an unikernel which accepts TSIG keys as command line arguments (`--keys`, can be provided multiple times).

-The [`secondary-git`](secondary-git/) subdirectory contains a secondary that at the moment only works with the unix target of mirage and dumps zonefiles in a configurable local git repository (whenever a notify is received / AXFR has succeeded).

 A setup how they play together could be:
 ```